hmatsuda/rails-transporter/README.md

 If no model found, show dialog to create new file.

 ### open-view (`ctrl-r v`)
+It opens related view for action method of controller.

-When active editor is opening `app/controllers/users_controller.rb` and cursor is inside action method, `open-view` opens the related view file.
+e.g. When active editor is opening `app/controllers/users_controller.rb` and cursor is inside action method, `open-view` opens the related view file.

 e.g.